scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 The Python programming language is very powerful, robust, clean and easy to learn.
-The scripting nature allows the programmer to have a dynamic workflow and not loose too much time with debugging and compiling.
+The scripting nature allows the programmer to have a dynamic workflow and not lose too much time with debugging and compiling.
 With a set of packages, like `Scipy <http://www.scipy.org/>`__, `Numpy <http://www.numpy.org/>`__ and